-After your death, your beneficiaries will generally be required to take distributions from your retirement plans over their life expectancies.
+After your death, your beneficiaries will generally be required to take minimum distributions from your retirement plan over their life expectancies.
+(Of course, your beneficiaries can always withdraw more than the required minimum amounts.)
 The rules may be more favorable if your surviving spouse is the beneficiary of your retirement plan.

-Generally, property that is included in your gross estate receives an income tax basis that is stepped-up (or stepped-down) to fair market value at your death.
-However, your retirement plan benefits do not receive such a step-up (or step-down) in basis.
 In general, for income tax purposes, your beneficiaries will include distributions from the retirement plan in income when received.
-Your beneficiaries can take an income tax deduction for estate tax attributable to the retirement plan benefits; the deduction is apportioned and taken into account as distributions are received and included in taxable income.
+Your beneficiaries can take an income tax deduction for estate tax (if any) attributable to the retirement plan benefits; the deduction is apportioned and taken into account as distributions are received and included in taxable income.

 Your retirement benefits may also be subject to state estate, inheritance, GST, or income taxes.